 Lynn Posluns is Founder and President of Women’s Brain Health Initiative (WBHI), the only organization dedicated solely to protecting the brain health of women.
 Since the charity launched in Canada and the U.S. in 2012, Women's Brain Health Initiative has made tremendous strides in raising awareness about the inequity in brain aging research for women, in funding that research, and in creating compelling education programs to help women protect their cognitive vitality.

-Guest Speakers: Dr. Hadine Joffe, Executive Director of the Connors Center for Women’s Health, Brigham Health, Harvard; Carolee Lee, Founder of WHAM!
+Dr. Hadine Joffe, Executive Director of the Connors Center for Women’s Health, Brigham Health, Harvard Medical School

 HEALTHY BRAIN, HAPPY LIFE

 Wendy Suzuki, Professor of Neural Science and Psychology in the Center for Neural Science at New YorkUniversity

 What if there was something you could do right that would sharpen your focus, get rid of brain fog, improve your mood and enhance your memory?
 What if those benefits were long-lasting and could protect your brain from diseases like Alzheimer’s, Parkinson’s and depression?
 Would you do it?
 I’m talking about physical activity.
 Simply moving your body has immediate, long-lasting and protective effects for your brain that can last for the rest of your life.

 In this talk I’ll tell you about the neuroscience underlying these brain-strengthening effects of physical activity as well as my own very personal journey to understand why I consider exercise to be the most transformative thing that you can do for your brain today.
 You will leave this talk with a better understanding of how and why exercise is so beneficial for your brain, but you also leave with some practical tips for how to bring more exercise into your own life.